PlainsightAI/legacy-docs/README.md

 # Sense Documentation

-Welcome to the Sixgill Sense API.
+Welcome to Sixgill Sense.
 Below are links to detailed documentation on the various major components of the Sixgill Sense platform.

 ## Getting Started